 Sometimes the deep grooves and pits on the child teeth tend to trap food and plaque.
 Normal toothbrush bristles may not remove the trapped food and plaque effectively.
 As such sealants can seal and cover these deep grooves.

 A child should first see a dentist when his/her teeth first erupt.
-Treatment may not be possible at such a young age, but it is always good to start acclimatising the child to regular dental treatment early on, to ensure there is no fear of dental treatments later on.
-In addition, proper oral hygiene and preventive measures will be taught to you so you can prevent dental problems for your child as he or she grows up.
+Treatment may not be necessary at such a young age, but it is always good to start acclimatising the child to regular dental treatment early on, to ensure there is no fear of dental treatments later on.
+In addition, proper oral hygiene and preventive measures will be taught to you so you can prevent dental problems for your child as they grow up.

 Early dental visits allow the child to form a relationship with his/her dentist, and to form a habit of good oral hygiene from a young age.
-In addition, many young children suffer from early childhood caries / milk bottle caries, which can result in the child needing multiple fillings or extractions.
+In addition, many young children suffer from early childhood tooth decay, or tooth decay caused by milk bottle, which can result in the child needing multiple fillings or extractions.
 This is an easily preventable condition which the dentist can teach you to protect your child from.